Communications Policies & Procedures

 How soon can I expect an answer?

-The records access officer will mail or email the requestor an acknowledgement within five business days of receipt of the request.
+The records access officer will mail or email the requestor an acknowledgment within five business days of receipt of the request.
 If time to research or compile the records requested is required, the requester may be informed that a response will be provided within 20 business days.
 If notice of completion of the request has not been received within 20 business days, the requestor should contact the records access officer listed above.

 What items are exempt from disclosure?